 - Potential career aspirations

 A professional resume should be uploaded.
 The resume should showcase as much as possible about you as a candidate.
-This can include information such as volunteer roles, summer jobs, campus involvement, full-time jobs/internships, etc. For the purpose of the application, the resume is typically 1-2 pages.
+This can include information such as volunteer roles, summer jobs, campus involvement, full-time jobs/internships, meaningful class projects etc. For the purpose of the application, the resume can be 1-2 pages.

 All applicants are required to upload contact information for 3 references (Name, Email, Title).
 This can be either academic (A professor in your major or relevant coursework) or past/current supervisors, mentors or advisors that you have had.
 Note on the submission process: Your recommenders will receive an email notification on instructions on how to upload their letters only after you click the submit button on your application.

 Visit the Graduate School website for detailed requirements.
 A test of English proficiency is required (TOEFL, IELTS or PTE).
 Once admitted, we’ll need several other items noted on the graduate school site.